ORyanHampton/Canvas_Reminders/README.md

 # Canvas Reminders
-Canvas reminders is a script that takes your institutions canvas URL and an access key for your account.
-This script is intended to run once per day adding new assignments from canvas's todolist to your Apple Reminders.
+Canvas reminders is a script that automates adding Canvas's Todo list to you Apple Reminders.

 ### Using Canvas Reminders
 In order for Canvas Reminders to work, you need to fill out the api_keys.txt with your instiutions canvas url and an access key for your canvas account